 Gifts may be available to help eligible households with some specific needs as detailed below.
-Eligible household’s income will be assessed in the same way as Gifts towards financial hardship.
-If the Trustees judge this income level to be insufficient, then they may be eligible for a grant towards a Special Purpose Gift.
+The income of eligible households will be assessed in the same way as for Gifts towards financial hardship.
+If the Trustees judge this income level to be insufficient, then they may be eligible for a Special Purpose Gift.

 Accessibility modifications: Help may be available towards the cost of mobility aids, stair lifts, installation of a wet room etc, where there is a medical need.